Zainab-Omar/post-grad-react-project/README.md

 ## Turn Your App into a Progressive Web App

-[Progressive Web Apps][] follow specific standards for making a web app function in a similar way to applications built to natively on a specific operating system.
+[Progressive Web Apps][] follow specific standards for making a web app function in a similar way to applications built to natively on a particular operating system.
 Among other things, this includes building an application that is functional even if a user is offline or on a poor internet connection.